fcdoc/doc/en/flashduty/mixin/alert_integration/grafana.md

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and go to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
     2. Choose the **Grafana** integration:
     - **Integration Name**: Define a name for the current integration.
     3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.